tobymao/snabberb/README.md

 You can generate HTML from a component with a file.

-Snabberb.html('path/to/my\_component.rb', **needs)
+Snabberb.html\_script('path/to/my\_component.rb', **needs)

-This reads in the ruby file at the path and calls html on the CamelCased version of the file name.
+This reads in the ruby file at the path and generates javascript that calls html on the CamelCased version of the file name.

 ## Installation